-- 42.(1) When the charter preparation committee of a candidate GOC has prepared the candidate GOC's draft corporatisation charter, the committee must give a copy of the draft charter to the responsible Ministers. - (2) The responsible Ministers may return the draft charter to the committee and request it to- - (a) consider or further consider any matter and deal with the matter in the draft charter; and - (b) revise the draft charter in the light of its consideration or further consideration.
+42.(1) When the charter preparation committee of a candidate GOC has prepared the candidate GOC's draft corporatisation charter, the committee must give a copy of the draft charter to the responsible Ministers.

+(2) The responsible Ministers may return the draft charter to the committee and request it to-

+- (a) consider or further consider any matter and deal with the matter in the draft charter; and - (b) revise the draft charter in the light of its consideration or further consideration. - (3) The committee must comply with the request.